PandaRider/Taobao-PCB-guide/README.md

 5. Checking delivery

 ### Tips & Tricks
+1. Do not order your PCB from China during Chinese New Year holidays or Singles day (11 November)
-1. Do check the local delivery charges
+2. Do check the local delivery charges
-2. For purchases above ¥100, you can get a discounted conversion rate through RateX
+3. For purchases above ¥100, you can get a discounted conversion rate through RateX
-3. Do watch out for bumped up offers!
+4. Do watch out for bumped up offers!
 If the price seems suspicious, just move on to another seller.

 ### Claiming